bartcortooms/bartcortooms.github.io/coding-with-agents/index.md

 ---

+## Reflection

+Use the reflection docs for later analysis

 > Take a look at all reflection documents under docs/implementation-plan/milestone-1/reflection-docs and think of ways we could have prevented the issues that are mentioned there.
 Order the improvements by **priority**, and create a **plan** to implement them.

 ---